-- a) Describe the tools, equipment, materials, methods and processes significant to the training for work activity. - b) Describe significant variations which require different skills, methods or processes as required by industry. - c) Reflect current and future requirements for flexibility and breadth in order to show full competence.

-NOTE Example: a driver of an emergency vehicle would need to show they could handle all types of "Conditions: daylight, night-time, dry, wet, clear and foggy.
+- i.
+Describe the tools, equipment, materials, methods and processes which are significant to the training for work activity; - ii.
+Describe significant variations which would require different skills, methods or processes as required by industry. - iii.
+Reflect current and future requirements for flexibility and breadth in order to show full competence.
+Example 1: a driver of an emergency vehicle would need to show they could handle all types of "Conditions: daylight, night-time, dry, wet, clear, foggy